JackDougherty/FusionTable-Map-Checkboxes/README.md

 Basic steps:

-1) Make your own copy of this template: either Fork to your own GitHub account, or Download to your desktop
+1) Make your own copy of this template: either Fork to your own GitHub account, or Clone in Desktop, or Download a ZIP compressed version to your desktop.

 2) Modify two files, following instructions in the code comments:
 - index.html